Rates & Insurance

 I offer a complimentary 15 minute telephone initial consultation.
 Because goodness of fit between a client and therapist is a vital part of the therapeutic relationship I recommend talking with more than one therapist, if possible, to ensure the best match for you.

-Appointments for individual or couples fee-for-service psychotherapy are either forty five, or ninety minutes in length.
+Fee for service appointments for individual or couples are either fifty or ninety minutes in length.
 Group therapy is 75 minutes.

 Individual Psychotherapy (50 minutes): $140.00